DigitalProductInnovationAndDevelopment/Security-Findings-Recommender-System/README.md

 ### Environment

-Copy the `.env.example` file to `.env` and fill in the required values.
+Copy the `.env.docker.example` file to `.env` and fill in the required values.

 ## Usage